F32Organization/Faithful32-1.12.2/README.md

 Comforts | Not Implemented | comforts
 Compacter | Not Implemented | compacter
 Compact Machines 3 | Not Implemented | compactmachines3
-Compact Solars | Not Implemented | compactsolars Cooking for Blockheads | Not Implemented | cookingforblockheads Craft Tweaker | Not Implemented | crafttweaker
+Compact Solars | Textures from 1.7 | compactsolars
+Cooking for Blockheads | Not Implemented | cookingforblockheads Craft Tweaker | Not Implemented | crafttweaker
 Custom Main Menu | Not Implemented | custommainmenu Dank Null | Not Implemented | danknull
 Dark Utilities | Textures from 1.10 | darkutils / minecraft
 Deep Resonance | Textures from 1.10 | deepresonance
-Draconic Evolution | Not Implemented | draconicevolution ElecCore | Not Implemented | eleccore
+Draconic Evolution | Textures from 1.7 | draconicevolution
+ElecCore | Not Implemented | eleccore
 Elevator Mod | Not Implemented | elevatorid
 EluLib | Not Implemented | elulib
 Embers | Not Implemented | embers
-Ender Storage | Not Implemented | enderstorage Engieers Workshop Reborn | Not Implemented | engineersworkshop Environmental Tech | Not Implemented | environmentaltech ET Lunar | Not Implemented | etlunar
+Ender Storage | Textures from 1.7 | enderstorage
+Engieers Workshop Reborn | Not Implemented | engineersworkshop Environmental Tech | Not Implemented | environmentaltech ET Lunar | Not Implemented | etlunar
 Exchangers | Not Implemented | excnagers
-Extra Cells | Not Implemented | extracells
+Extra Cells | Textures from 1.7 | extracells
 Extra Utilities 2 | Textures from 1.10 | extrautils2 / minecraft
 Extreme Reactors | Textures from 1.10 | bigreactors
 Flat Colored Blocks | Not Implemented | flatcoloredblocks